 Below is the Federal Policy team's weekly preview, published when Congress is in session.

-- The House Financial Services Committee will hold a hearing on state regulation of the student loan servicing market.
+- The House Rules Committee will hold a hearing on the Medicare for All Act.

 - The full list of this week's House committee activity can be found here.

-- The Judiciary Committee will hold a third hearing on patents, following two last week.
+- The Energy and Natural Resources Committee will hold a hearing on nuclear energy.

 - The current list of Senate committee activity can be found here.

-- Wednesday, Trump will host Polish President Andrzej Duda at the White House.
+- Trump will host Slovak Prime Minister Peter Pellegrini on Friday at the White House.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.